 Five places to see wildlife in China

 China is often overlooked when it comes to wildlife-watching holidays.
 And with so many diverse destinations to choose from (Kenya, Tanzania, India and Costa Rica, to name only a few), it’s easy to see why.
-But a new series, now airing on BBC4, is shining a light on the remarkable variety of animal and plant life that calls China home.
+But a BBC4 series shone a light on the remarkable variety of animal and plant life that calls China home.

 Giant panda near Chengdu

 Let’s start with the star of China’s endemic species.
 Instantly recognisable and loved the world over, the rare giant panda exists within just a handful of mountain ranges in China’s Sichuan, Shaanxi and Gansu provinces.
 There are estimated to be around 1,800 pandas still living in the wild, with approximately 600 more in captivity.
 These peaceful bears survive on a diet of mostly bamboo shoots and fruit, so tend to be found on jungle-clad mountain slopes and in heavily forested areas.

 Located in Shiqiao village, the Conservation & Research Centre for the Giant Panda is China's first wild panda research base.
 Built in 2011, the centre focuses on the rescue, rehabilitation and disease control of these fascinating animals, and can house and monitor up to 40 giant pandas at a time.
 You can reach the centre on a full day tour from Chengdu, with overnight accommodation at the Ritz-Carlton.

 Five separate species of snub-nosed monkey live throughout Asia.
 The black snub-nosed monkey, also known as the Yunnan snub-nosed monkey, is an endangered primate which lives at high altitudes on the densely forested slopes of the Hengduan Mountains.
 Moving in large groups, the Yunnan snub-nosed monkey will travel far in search of food – each group can occupy a territory of up to 135 sq km.